XtherDevTeam/Xlang/docs/SyntaxDocument.md

-# The Grammar document of Xlang 2
+# The Syntax document of Xlang 2

 Parsers in Xlang 2 are kind of `LL(1)` Parsers.